 - You don’t get any optional modules on the Senior Status course.
 This one was a big one for me because optional modules are the modules that a) allow for you to narrow your degree down and b) allow for you to enjoy your degree that much more, because you’re not only studying modules you’re required to study.

-- In the Senior Status, because the pace of your studies is so intense, you may find yourself overwhelmed if you join extra-curriculars.
-But, on the other hand, it’s just a matter of knowing your limits and what you’re capable of, and effective time management.
+- In the Senior Status, because the pace of your studies is quite intense, you may find yourself overwhelmed if you join extra-curriculars.
+But, on the other hand, it’s just a matter of knowing your limits and effective time management.

-- If you’re not doing your LLM in Canada and you’re doing the Senior Status, you’ll have more accreditation exams (NCAs) to write upon your return to Canada because you’ve only learned the bare minimum, in terms of modules.
+- If you’re on the Senior Status course and you’re not planning on doing your LLM in Canada, you’ll have more accreditation exams (NCAs) to write upon your return to Canada because you’ve only learned the ‘bare minimum’.
+Those optional modules in the three-year course may waive some of your NCAs.
 It may be worth comparing how much it costs you to study for and write the NCAs with an extra year of living and studying in the UK.

 - For the Senior Status, both years count towards your degree; for the regular LLB, first year doesn’t count towards your degree and so serves as a sort of ‘taster’ year during which you can find good study habits through trial and error and learn how to learn law.